Charly98cma/MyLaTeXTemplates/README.md

 ------

 This template is made for everyone who wants to make university dissertations in LaTeX.
-All datda can be replaced according to your needs (University, Faculty, etc...)
+All data can be replaced according to your needs (University, Faculty, etc...)